Taurid meteors in 2024: All you need to know

 When to watch: Best around midnight, and on the days around November 5 when the moon won’t interfere.

 Overall duration of shower: The South Taurids run from about September 23 to November 12.
 North Taurids are active from about October 13 to December 2.

 Radiant: Rises in early evening, highest in the sky around midnight.
 See chart below.

 Expected meteors at peak, under ideal conditions: Under dark skies with no moon, both the South and North Taurid meteor showers produce about 5 meteors per hour (10 total when they overlap).
-In 2022, watch for fireballs.
+Also, watch for fireballs.

 Note: Taurid meteors tend to be slow-moving but sometimes very bright.
-The showers sometimes produce fireballs, which might make their cyclical reappearance in 2022.
+The showers sometimes produce fireballs, which made their cyclical reappearance in 2022.
 The American Meteor Society pointed to “a seven-year periodicity” with Taurid fireballs.
 2008 and 2015 both produced them.
-2022 might as well.
-The last Taurid fireball display, in 2015, was really fun!
-Photos and video of Taurid fireballs here.
-Watch for them in 2022!
+2022 did as well.
+The Taurid fireball display, in 2015, was really fun!
+Photos and video of 2015 Taurid fireballs here.

 The Northern Taurids parent comet

 The object responsible for the Northern Taurid meteor shower is believed to be an asteroid.
 And that asteroid is related to a comet.

 The asteroid is named 2004 TG10.
 The Spacewatch program discovered it on October 8, 2004.
 Its orbit around the sun closely matches that of periodic Comet Encke (officially known as 2P/Encke).
 Scientists believe this asteroid was once part of a much larger object known as the Encke Complex.